-Eligible Index components are common and preferred equity securities of Robotics and Automation Companies that have a market capitalization exceeding \$200 million at the time of inclusion on the Index and a minimum trailing 3-month composite average daily volume of USD \$1,000,000 at the time of inclusion.
 Index components are selected from a proprietary database of Robotics and Automation Companies that are organized into two general categories: technologies and applications.
 Robotics and Automation Companies are categorized as technologies if they: (1) manufacture or provide services related to any machinery, equipment, devices or sensors supporting a robot performing its task, or (2) provide key-enabling software and processing technologies used to advance the conversion to autonomous systems.
 Robotics and Automation Companies are categorized as applications if they incorporate multiple robotic and automation technologies into their product or manufacturing process to improve efficiency in traditional business lines as well as the development of entirely new business propositions.
 Each category's representation in the Index varies.

-The Index consists of a mix of "bellwether" stocks (securities that the Index Provider believes are indicative of the performance of Robotics and Automation Companies as a whole) and "non-bellwether" stocks (securities of companies that have a distinct segment of their business involved in robotics-related and/or automation-related products and/or services, which the Index Provider believes will drive higher revenues as such products and/or services expand).
-Index components are generally weighted 40% bellwether stocks and 60% nonbellwether stocks at the time of the Index rebalance.
+Each eligible company is individually analyzed and then given a "ROBO Score" ranging from 1 to 100 that is determined based on the levels of revenue the company receives from robotics and automation activities, levels of investment the company makes in robotics and automation, and the company's technology and market leadership in the robotics and automation universe.
+So long as all other Index eligibility requirements are met, companies assigned a ROBO Score greater than or equal to 50 are eligible for inclusion in the Index.
+The Index is comprised of a minimum of 50 constituents and a maximum of 100 constituents.
+If, after screening companies based on the factors listed above, there are fewer than 50 companies eligible for inclusion in the Index, the Index Provider may reduce the eligibility requirements until that number is reached.
+Each constituent's weight in the Index is determined by its ROBO Score as a percentage of the total score of all eligible constituents.
+Companies in the Index are reweighted at each rebalance according to their ROBO Score.
+Scores are reviewed on an ongoing basis by reevaluating the factors described above.

+Eligible Index components are common and preferred equity securities of Robotics and Automation Companies that have a market capitalization exceeding \$200 million at the time of inclusion on the Index and a minimum trailing 3-month composite average daily volume of \$2 million at the time of inclusion.

 The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging market countries.
 The Index Provider expects, under normal circumstances, at least 40% of the Index components to represent securities of non-U.S. issuers.
 The Index is rebalanced and additions are made quarterly.
 Deletions from the Index may be made at any time due to changes in business, mergers, acquisitions, bankruptcies, suspensions, de-listings and spin-offs, or for other reasons as determined at the sole discretion of the Index Provider.
 The Index is unmanaged and cannot be invested in directly.